Existential questions have tortured human minds for millennia. Who are we? Where do we come from? What is the purpose of our existence?

-The remarkable advances of the recent years in astronomy and space exploration have made this question particularly popular.
-Everyone from prominent researchers to sci-fi lovers has suggested their theories and views on the matter.
+The remarkable advances in astronomy and space exploration have made this question particularly popular.
+All kinds of people, from prominent researchers to sci-fi lovers, have suggested their theories and views on the matter.

 The perspective that we are not the only living species in the universe brings more questions than answers.
-What are extraterrestrial beings like?
-Are they intelligent life forms like us?
-If yes, then why don’t they attempt to contact us?
-All these questions pave the way to further imagination and speculation.
+What would extraterrestrial beings be like?
+Would they be intelligent life like us?
+If yes, then why haven’t they attempt to contact us?
+All these questions pave the way for further imagination and speculation.

 4. Is there a Higher power?

 With the development of science and materialistic philosophy though, more and more people started to believe that there is no higher power.
 According to this perspective, humans rule their own lives without any extra help from some supreme being.
-This means that our life is in our hands and we hold the full responsibility for it.
+This means that our life is in our hands and we hold full responsibility.